Join Troop 251

 The Boy Scouts of America was incorporated to provide a program for community organizations that offers effective character, citizenship, and personal fitness training for youth.
 It is available to boys and girls who have earned the Arrow of Light Award (Cub Scouts) or have completed the fifth grade, or who are 11 through 17 years old .
 The program achieves the BSA’s objectives of developing character, citizenship, and personal fitness qualities among youth by focusing on a vigorous program of outdoor activities.

-The normal Troop meeting time is Monday from 7:00pm – 8:30pm.
-The Troop meets at Vicksburg United Methodist Church in the Taylor Room during the winter months (November thru February and at the Cabin at Camp Char Le Maude on Barton Lake during the warmer months (March thru October).
+The normal Troop meeting time is Monday from 7:00pm – 8:30pm at the Cabin at Camp Char Le Maude on Barton Lake during the warmer months (March thru October).
+The Troop meets at our Charter Organization, the VFW Post 5855 on Sprinkle Road near Vicksburg, during the winter months (November thru February).

 When Ready To Join